What Happens If You Don't File Your Tax Return?

 If you fail to file a tax return or contact the IRS, you are subject to the following:

-• The IRS will file a substitute return for you.
+The IRS will file a substitute return for you.
 But this return is based only on information the IRS has from other sources.
-Thus, if the IRS prepares this substitute return, it will not include any additional exemptions or expenses you may be entitled to and may overstate your real tax liability.
+So, if the IRS prepares this substitute return, it will not include any additional exemptions or expenses you might be entitled to and might overstate your real tax liability.

 You should file your return as soon as possible and pay all the tax that is due, if any.
 You'll save money by doing so because the IRS late penalty and interest charges are calculated from the date your return was due (April 15), so the earlier you file, the less you pay.